michaelfong2017/scopus-playwright/README.md

 - miscited_downloads/ -> citing_downloads/
 - citing_downloads/citing_downloads.log

+## 4. Combine all the above scraped information into the miscitation dataset
+- Cited Article Title, Cited Article EID, Cited Article Link, Miscited Article Title, Miscited Article EID, Miscited Article Link, Citing Article Title, Citing Article EID, Citing Article Link
+- eid_with_titles.csv + miscited_downloads/ + citing_downloads/ -> miscitations_by_eid/ + overall_miscitations.csv

-## 4. (Coming Soon) Scrape the references of each citing document
+## 5. (Coming Soon) Scrape the references of each citing document
 - The purpose is to later check against F07 - Miscited article not found on reference list of citing article
 - Login required
 - Store in a separate table
 - Browser emulation is preferred over using the AbstractRetrieval API for the same reasons explained when scraping the citing documents
 - citing_downloads/ -> references_of_citing_download/ + overall_references_of_citing.csv
 - references_of_citing_download/references_of_citing_download.log

-## 5. (Coming Soon) Combine the scraped information into the miscitation dataset
-- Cited Article Title, Cited Article EID, Cited Article Link, Miscited Article Title, Miscited Article EID, Miscited Article Link, Citing Article Title, Citing Article EID, Citing Article Link
-- eid_with_titles.csv + miscited_downloads/ + citing_downloads/ -> miscitations_by_eid/

-## 6. (Coming Soon) Concatenate all miscitations into one csv
-- miscitations_by_eid/ -> overall_miscitations.csv